SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-02-wow-signal.md

 19281982-2640123, we still don't have good data on metallicity, age, stellar companions, and so on.

-But maybe an exoplanet search targeting 2MASS 19281982-2640123 would be potentially interesting&hellip; though the Wow! signal _still_ hasn't repeated for the last 43 years.
+Maybe an exoplanet search targeting 2MASS 19281982-2640123 would be potentially interesting&hellip; though the Wow! signal _still_ hasn't repeated for the last 43 years.

 ---